savonet/ocaml-ffmpeg/README.md

 `Swscale` : the module performing image scaling and color space/pixel format conversion operations.

-`Avdevice` : the module containing input and output devices for grabbing from and rendering to many common multimedia input/output software frameworks.

 Please read the COPYING file before using this software.